ldotmithu/Vaccination-Data-Analysis-and-Visualization/README.md

-# Vaccination Data Analysis and Visualization
+# Vaccination Data Analysis and Visualization 🌍💉

-## Overview

-This repository contains a Jupyter Notebook (`vaccine_impact_analysis_updated.ipynb`) for analyzing and visualizing the impact of vaccine introductions on disease cases, coverage, and incidence rates across countries.
-The project uses cleaned datasets from sources like the World Health Organization (WHO) to address key questions about vaccine effectiveness, coverage disparities, and disease prevalence.
-The analysis focuses on diseases such as Hepatitis B, Diphtheria, and Invasive Meningococcal Disease, with data from countries like Aruba and Afghanistan.
+Welcome to the **Vaccination Data Analysis and Visualization** project!
+This repository houses a Jupyter Notebook (`vaccine.ipynb`) that explores the impact of vaccines on disease cases, coverage, and incidence rates across countries like Aruba and Afghanistan.
+Using cleaned datasets from sources like the World Health Organization (WHO), we dive into vaccine effectiveness, coverage gaps, and regional disparities with 📊 stunning visualizations and 📈 robust statistical analyses.

-The notebook leverages Python with Pandas, Matplotlib, Seaborn, and Scipy to perform statistical analyses and generate visualizations (e.g., box plots, line plots, bar plots, scatter plots).
-It addresses 10 key questions to understand vaccine impact and identify coverage gaps.
+Built with Python, Pandas, Matplotlib, Seaborn, and Scipy, this project answers 10 key questions to uncover insights about global vaccination efforts.

-## Objectives
+## 🎯 Objectives

-The analysis answers the following questions:
+The analysis tackles these questions:
-1. Is there a correlation between vaccine introduction and a decrease in disease cases?
+1. Is there a correlation between vaccine introduction and reduced disease cases?
-2. What is the trend in disease cases before and after vaccination campaigns?
+2. What are the trends in disease cases before and after vaccination campaigns?
-3. Which diseases have shown the most significant reduction in cases due to vaccination?
+3. Which diseases show the most significant case reductions due to vaccines?
-4. What percentage of the target population has been covered by each vaccine?
+4. What percentage of the target population is covered by each vaccine?
-5. How does the vaccination schedule (e.g., booster doses) impact target population coverage?
+5. How do vaccination schedules (e.g., booster doses) affect coverage?
-6. Are there significant disparities in vaccine introduction timelines across WHO regions?
+6. Are there disparities in vaccine introduction timelines across WHO regions?
-7. How does vaccine coverage correlate with disease reduction for specific antigens?
+7. How does vaccine coverage correlate with disease reduction?
-8. Are there specific regions or countries with low coverage despite high availability of vaccines?
+8. Which regions have low coverage despite vaccine availability?
-9. What are the gaps in coverage for vaccines targeting high-priority diseases (e.g., TB, Hepatitis B)?
+9. What are the coverage gaps for high-priority diseases (e.g., TB, Hepatitis B)?
 10. Are certain diseases more prevalent in specific geographic areas?

-## Datasets
+## 📋 Datasets

-The project uses five cleaned datasets (in CSV format):
+The project uses five cleaned CSV datasets:

-1. **cleaned_cases.csv**: Disease case counts by country, year, and disease.
+1. **cleaned_cases.csv**: Disease case counts by country and year.
    - Columns: `GROUP`, `CODE`, `NAME`, `YEAR`, `DISEASE`, `DISEASE_DESCRIPTION`, `CASES`
    - Example: Aruba, 2023, Invasive Meningococcal Disease, 1 case

-2. **cleaned_coverage.csv**: Vaccination coverage data by antigen and country.
+2. **cleaned_coverage.csv**: Vaccination coverage by antigen and country.
    - Columns: `GROUP`, `CODE`, `NAME`, `YEAR`, `ANTIGEN`, `ANTIGEN_DESCRIPTION`, `COVERAGE_CATEGORY`, `COVERAGE_CATEGORY_DESCRIPTION`, `TARGET_NUMBER`, `DOSES`, `COVERAGE`
    - Example: Aruba, 2023, DTPCV3, 95.98% coverage

 3. **cleaned_incidence.csv**: Disease incidence rates per population unit.
    - Columns: `GROUP`, `CODE`, `NAME`, `YEAR`, `DISEASE`, `DISEASE_DESCRIPTION`, `DENOMINATOR`, `INCIDENCE_RATE`
-   - Example: Aruba, 2023, Invasive Meningococcal Disease, 9.3 per 1M population
+   - Example: Aruba, 2023, Invasive Meningococcal Disease, 9.3 per 1M

 4. **cleaned_schedule.csv**: Vaccination schedules by country and target population.
    - Columns: `CODE`, `COUNTRYNAME`, `WHO_REGION`, `YEAR`, `VACCINECODE`, `VACCINE_DESCRIPTION`, `SCHEDULEROUNDS`, `TARGETPOP`, `TARGETPOP_DESCRIPTION`, `GEOAREA`, `AGEADMINISTERED`, `SOURCECOMMENT`